WorldBank-Transport/DRIVER/README.md

 Note that the import process will take roughly two hours for the full data set; you can cut down the number of records with `head` on the individual CSVs.

+The `load_incidents_v3.py` script will also create a schema for you.
+If you already have a schema in place, and simply want to load data associated with that schema, you will need to modify the script accordingly: change the `schema_id = create_schema(...)` line with `schema_id = 'replace-this-with-the-existing-schema-id'`.

 To load mock black spots, run:
 ```bash
 python scripts/load_black_spots.py --authz 'Token <YOUR_AUTH_TOKEN>' /path/to/black_spots.json